-If you struggle to remember to pray for others, try this one simple tip for developing a prayer habit where you consistently remember to pray for others.
+Often times we have great noble plans to pray for others but then become discouraged when we forget or encounter obstacles.
+Boo!
+If you struggle with how to pray for others, try this one simple tip for developing a prayer habit where you consistently remember to pray for others.

 “Everything worked out!
 Thank you, I know you have been praying for me.”
 She looked me straight in the eye with a smile on her face, truly grateful for my prayers.
 I smiled back but my heart sank, I hadn’t prayed.
 I had completely forgotten!